-CNRED programs share a common goal reflected in our commitment to community development.
+Community Development programs share a common goal reflected in our commitment to community development.
 Our outreach programs, research and overall assistance involves people, communities, and organizations in educational experiences that teach them to apply appropriate knowledge and technology to the problems of the day.
-CNRED programs deal with communities as well as the people and resources within them.
+Such programs deal with communities as well as the people and resources within them.

-Backed by University of Wisconsin research, CNRED educators work in partnership with people in county, state, federal, and tribal governments; community organizations; volunteers; business; and industry.
-With faculty in every county and on UW-campuses, CNRED gives Wisconsin citizens access to University research and knowledge.
+Backed by University of Wisconsin research, Community Development educators work in partnership with people in county, state, federal, and tribal governments; community organizations; volunteers; business; and industry.
+With faculty in every county and on UW-campuses, Extension gives Wisconsin citizens access to University research and knowledge.

-The focus of his work is primarily in the following areas:
+The focus of the Community Development programs has been primarily in the following areas:

 - Organization Development and Planning